Internships in Environmental Studies add first-hand experience by

 To complete your Environmental Studies Internship:

 Do the internship (paid or unpaid).
-Take some pictures that
+Take some pictures to use in

 Your description will be kept on file, to help other students explore options for